 1.3.1 Who can apply to receive EUCF support?

-Municipalities and local authorities as well as groupings of municipalities/local authorities located in the European Union Member States (EU-27) and the UK are eligible to apply to receive EUCF support.
+Municipalities and local authorities as well as groupings of municipalities/local authorities located in the European Union and the UK are able to apply to receive EUCF support.

 1.3.2 Which type of financial support is provided?